About Us

 First Congregational Church

-District 23 supports AA's primary purpose via service such as AA alkathons, workshops, roundups, and outreach to the local community, and by connecting local groups to Area 30 and it's delegate.
+District 23 supports AA's primary purpose via services such as AA alkathons, workshops, roundups, and outreach to the local community, and by connecting local AA groups to Area 30 and it's delegate.

 Supporting District 23